 We are planning to install a low carbon trigeneration plant that will produce low carbon local power, heating and cooling for Sydney Town Hall and the neighbouring Town Hall House where over 1,500 City employees work.
 Hundreds of lights, printers, computers, air conditioners and the City's electric vehicle fleet will be powered by the plant.

 Trigeneration is more than twice as efficient as coal-fired power stations that produce around 80% of Sydney's electricity – heat by-products created at coal-fired power stations are wasted but trigeneration captures and uses them for air-conditioning, heating and hot water services.
-Installing trigeneration at Town Hall House will allow for possible future connections to supply nearby buildings with chilled water for low carbon air-conditioning.

 The City has received grant funding from the Commonwealth Government for the project under the Community Energy Efficiency Program.